Kabba24ai/Sales-Trend-Report/README.md

 **Response Structure:** Same as getRolling30Days

 **Query Logic:**
+- Fetches order_items with PAID and REFUNDED orders
+- PAID orders add to totals, REFUNDED orders subtract from totals
 - Similar to getRolling30Days but with 14-day window
 - Returns 14 data points (7 previous + 7 current)